rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 ## Partial Stabilizations

-When you only wish to stabilize a subset of an existing feature your first step should be to split the feature into multiple features, each with their own tracking issues.
+When you only wish to stabilize a subset of an existing feature you should skip creating a new tracking issue and instead create a partial stabilization + tracking PR for the subset of the feature being stabilized.
 When you're splitting up the feature, you should always introduce a new feature name for the portion being stabilized and leave the existing feature for the portions left unstable, that way existing users of that feature are not left in a broken state.

-You can see an example of partially stabilizing a feature with tracking issue [#71146](https://github.com/rust-lang/rust/issues/71146) and partial stabilization + tracking PR [#94640](https://github.com/rust-lang/rust/pull/94640).

 If you're unsure if a feature is ready for partial stabilization the first step should be to ask in the relevant tracking issue and get assistance from other participants in that discussion.
 In some cases the tracking issue may not have many other active participants, so if you're ever having trouble getting any feedback please ping one of the [libs team reviewers](https://github.com/rust-lang/highfive/blob/master/highfive/configs/rust-lang/rust.json) directly to request assistance.

+You can see an example of partially stabilizing a feature with tracking issue [#71146](https://github.com/rust-lang/rust/issues/71146) and partial stabilization + tracking PR [#94640](https://github.com/rust-lang/rust/pull/94640).

 ## When there's `const` involved